grows as perennial

 or installed on patios, decks, etc. In the landscape (in zones 9, 10 and 11), its need for good drainage makes it an excellent candidate for rock gardens

 .
 These drought-tolerant succulents are also a natural for xeriscape

 design.
 Propagation is easy: just break off the offsets, allow them to make contact with the ground (sand is a preferred rooting medium) and watch them root!

 Meaning of the Name:

 There are many types of aloes in the world.
 Aloe vera plant is just one type, although it is, to be sure, the best known of the aloes.
 Perhaps that's why Linnaeus referred to this aloe as vera (Latin for "true").
 The term stuck as part of the common name, but for the scientific name, many now prefer the designation of Philip Miller, a Scottish botanist: Aloe barbadensis.
-Miller's species name, barbadensis means "of Barbados."
+Miller's specific epithet, barbadensis means "of Barbados."
 That's a rather misleading name, since most experts do not believe the plants to be native to Barbados (asserting, instead, that they were brought there by the Spaniards).